mbido/quizz-webapp/README.md

 A web application for taking quizzes on various topics.

-## Features

-*   Select a quiz from a list of available quizzes.
-*   Answer multiple-choice questions.
-*   Receive immediate feedback on your answers.
-*   View explanations for each question.
-*   Track your progress and score.

-## Technologies Used

-*   HTML
-*   CSS
-*   JavaScript

 ## How to Run

 1. Clone the repository: `git clone git@github.com:mbido/quizz-webapp.git`